retentioneering/retentioneering-tools/docs/source/user_guides/eventstream.rst

 - Due to Eventstream design, all the data uploaded to an Eventstream instance is kept immutable.
-  Even if you remove some eventstream rows while preprocessing, the data stays untouched: it just becomes hidden and is marked as removed
+  Even if you remove some eventstream rows while preprocessing, the data stays untouched: it just becomes hidden and is marked as removed.
-  (see :doc:`Eventstream concept</getting_started/eventstream_concept>`).
   Thus, the only chance to tailor the dataset to a reasonable size is to sample the user paths at entry point - while applying Eventstream constructor.

+..
+    TODO: set a link to eventstream concept as soon as it is ready.
+Vladimir Kukushkin

 The size of the original dataset can be reduced by path sampling.
-This procedure would affect and distort the big picture.
-However, in case you have rare events and behavioral patterns, sampling might reduce them so it will be impossible to analyze them.
-Hence, use sampling technique carefully.
+In theory, this procedure could affect the eventstream analysis, especially in case you have rare but important events and behavioral patterns.
+Nevertheless, the sampling is less likely to distort the big picture, so we recommend to use it when it is needed.

 We also highlight that user path sampling means that we remove some random paths entirely.
 We guarantee that the sampled paths contain all the events from the original dataset, and they are not truncated.